Lady Anne Cavendish-Bentinck: Interests

 She was involved with many charities throughout her life.
 These included "causes for the blind", and the Girl Guides, whom she allowed to have a permanent camp at Welbeck, much to the annoyance of the caretakers.
 Lady Anne was the president of Nottinghamshire St. John Ambulance Brigade and the president of Portland College.

 She enjoyed art; she possessed a treasure trove of art including works by Stubbs and van Dyke.
 She also had a sizable silver collection that she stored in her strongroom.
 In 1977 she helped establish the Harley Foundation, an art educational charity named after her ancestor, the collector Edward Harley, 2nd Earl of Oxford.

 She was a horsewoman, riding until she was 90 years old.
 For about 20 years the Welbeck Estate had its own hunt, the Rufford Harriers, at which she hunted sidesaddle.
 While she never placed a bet, her horses were successful in their races, leading her to become a leading racehorse owner in Northern England.

 She was described by an employee as "famously forthright, funny and practical, a devastatingly gifted mimic, and would have no truck with pomposity or preciousness."
 She drove her small jeep on the private roads of her estate until a few days before her death.

 Property

-Lady Anne's immediate family still ranked quite high, 511th nationally by wealth, per the Sunday Times Rich List in 2008.
+Lady Anne's immediate family ranked 511th nationally by wealth, per the Sunday Times Rich List in 2008.
 Much of this wealth was in land and buildings.
 At the time of her death, she was said to own 17000 acre (just over 3%) of Nottinghamshire and 62000 acre in Scotland.